JKirton778/Stoic-Student/README.md

 - 👋 Hi, I’m @Stoic-Student
 - 👀 I’m interested in improving my coding
 - 🌱 I’m currently learning programming through HarvardX's "CS50xCS50's Introduction to Computer Science"
-- 💞️ I’m looking to collaborate on anything that could help me learn.
+- 💞️ I’m looking to collaborate on anything that could my learning and help you too.
 Familar with: HTML, CSS
 - 📫 How to reach me email: Kirton.Jordan@gmail.com

 <!---